 2. Authorize a criminal background check.
-In Rhode Island, a BCI (Bureau of Criminal Identification) check is required.
+If you live in Massachusetts, a CORI (Criminal Offender Record Information) check is required.
 If you live anywhere else, a National Background Check is required.
 The forms must be notarized and accompanied by a clear copy of a photo ID.
-In Massachusetts, a CORI (Criminal Offender Record Information) check is required.
-If you have had a criminal background check in the last calendar year, you may turn that in instead.
-Send the form to us at: GSRI, 500 Greenwich Ave, Warwick, RI 02886.
+If you have had a criminal background check in the last calendar year, you may submit that instead.
+Send all forms to: GSRI, 500 Greenwich Ave, Warwick, RI 02886.

 If you register before the paperwork in steps 1 and 2 are cleared, please remember that the registration fee is non-refundable.

 If you are volunteering to be a troop leader or an assistant troop leader, please choose that position code.
 Your position is "tentative" until you have completed the trainings below.
 Once approved by your Membership and Community Development Manager (MCDM), you will have access to your troop's roster online.
 If you are volunteering in another capacity, please choose the appropriate position code; you will be notified if any further training is required.
 If you are volunteering as a troop leader os assistant leader, you will need to complete steps 4 - 8.